The Key and Quota Management API

 The Key and Quota Management API allows you to configure the following two additional global options that control access and usage of your API by API consumers who identify with keys from a particular collection:

 User quota settings determine the maximum number of requests that API consumers can send to your API within a specific time period.
 When the quota limit is reached, Akamai edge servers stop forwarding requests to your origin server.
 The traffic returns to normal after the quota reset.
+Using this API, you can generate two quota reports that help you learn about the quota usage in your key collections.

 Access control lists (ACLs) provide information about endpoints and resources accessible to API consumers.